abhijeetk/af-binder/docs/afb-binding-references.md

  *
  * The 'callback' receives 3 arguments:
  *  1. 'closure' the user defined closure pointer 'callback_closure',
- *  2. 'iserror' a boolean status being true (not null) when an error occured,
+ *  2. 'status' a status being 0 on success or negative when an error occured,
  *  2. 'result' the resulting data as a JSON object.
  *
  * @param api      The api name of the method to call